kristofer-rivera/classification-project/README.md

 - Created visualizations using matplotlib and seaborn to better understand top drivers and create insights

 ### Model:
+- Calculated baseliine accuracy by assuming a mode that predicts no customers churn since that is the most common outcome
+- Split my data into 3 samples: train, validate, test

-- Created models on training data that utilized all features including decision trees, random forests, K neighrest neighbor and logistic regression
+- Created models fitted to training data that utilized all features including decision trees, random forests, K neighrest neighbor and logistic regression
 - Created models that only utilized top 5 features
 - Cretaed models that only utilized top 2 features
-- Compared accuracy scores and other metrics to choose 5 best performing models from a total of 14 to test on validate sample data
+- Evaluated models on validate data and compared accuracy scores and other metrics to choose 3 best performing models from a total of 14
-- Tested my best performing model on validate data on a test sample data
+- Tested my best performing model with the least dimensionality on test data set

 ## Executive Summary